Should you always use a VPN?

 2. Streaming VPNs

-Plus, if your ISP tends to limit bandwidth as soon as you start doing data-consuming activities, including streaming, a VPN can help.
+Streaming VPNs are also helpful if your ISP tends to limit bandwidth as soon as you start doing data-consuming activities, including streaming.
 Since your data is encrypted, your ISP can’t see what you’re up to.
 This means that the VPN won’t let your ISP limit your data, thus improving overall streaming speeds.

 3. Gaming VPNs

-If you can’t go a day or two without gaming, a VPN can benefit you in multiple ways.
+If you can’t imagine your life without gaming, a VPN can benefit you in multiple ways.
 For starters, gaming VPNs can help you access other regions on services such as Steam.
 Changing your virtual location helps access a larger game library.

 Also, some unfair gamers attack other players to get them out of the game.
 This is called a DDoS attack or distributed denial of service.
 A VPN hides your IP address and personal data, securing you from cyber bullies and attacks.